 Kapri Crowley graduated from UF in 2013, with BAs in Anthropology and History.
 She worked at SPOHP as a digital apprentice under archivist and technology coordinator Deborah Hendrix from 2012-2013.

 Kapri is pursuing an MA in American Studies at Purdue University, where she is completing a degree in American Studies with a focus on Curriculum and Instruction.
-She was elected to the committee for the 49th Annual American Studies Graduate Symposium, to take place April 17-18, 2014, working on the theme of American exceptionalism.
+She was elected to the committee for the 49th Annual American Studies Graduate Symposium (PDF), to take place April 17-18, 2014, working on the theme of American exceptionalism.

 Ross Larkin worked as a graduate coordinator at SPOHP through 2013, teaching the intern class and managing transcribing workflow as an M.A. student.
 Ross graduated from Queen Elizabeth High School in Halifax, Nova Scotia in 2004.
 He received a BA from Concordia University in Montreal, Canada in 2008, and passed the New York Bar Exam in 2012 after graduating from Hofstra University School of Law,